vincecao/vincecao.github.io/blog/source/_posts/move-to-chrome-os-with-my-hp.md

 ## Conclusion

-With Android app support + lovely Linux feature, this Chrome OS is really stand out.
-For now i think it is greater than most of Linux distro if you only want have a stable development setup.
+With Android app support + lovely Linux feature, this Chrome OS is stand out.
+For now, I think it is greater than most Linux distro if you only want to have a stable development setup.

 ---